 With this in mind, it’s clear that learning SQL can have a major impact on your career in technology.
-This guide will discuss the best way to learn SQL online and give you a clear roadmap you can use to start your journey to mastering this exciting and powerful technology.
+This guide will discuss the best way to learn SQL online.
+We’ll give you a clear roadmap you can use to start your journey of mastering this exciting and powerful technology.
 Discover more about how to learn SQL in the guide below.

-What Is SQL?
+What is SQL?

-Each column in a table stores information about a category of data, such as a name or an email address, and each row stores values for a particular entry.
-So, one row in a database could store a single user’s name and their email address.
+Each column in a table stores information about a category of data, such as a name or an email address.
+A row stores values for a particular entry.
+So, one row in a database could store a single user’s name and email address.

 To understand exactly what SQL is, it is helpful to have a basic understanding of how databases function.
 If you are a database developer or database administrator, SQL offers a wide range of features that make it a useful language to learn.
 These include:

 - Adding, updating, and deleting rows